-Plamen Angelov supervises 8 postgraduate research students.
-Some of the students have produced research profiles, these are listed below:
+Plamen Angelov supervises 10 postgraduate research students.
+If these students have produced research profiles, these are listed below:

 Professor Angelov is a Chair in Intelligent Systems and leads the Intelligent Systems Research within the School of Computing and Communications which is based in Infolab21.
 He received MEng (1989) and PhD (1993) degree from Sofia Technical University and Bulgarian Academy of Sciences (BAS) respectively and spent ten years as a research fellow in BAS, University of Leuven-la-neuve, Belgium, Loughborough University, UK prior to joining Lancaster University in 2003 as a Lecturer.
 He held Visiting Professor positions in various Universities (Campinas, Brazil – 2005; University of Wolfenbuetel, Germany 2007; Carlos III, Madrid, Spain – 2010).